PentagonToy/CSC-HPC-Guide/python-environment/machine-learning-environment.md

 This folder contains configurations for deploying a reliable, high-performance runtime stack optimised for machine learning, statistics, symbolic regression, and chemical kinetics analysis on CSC supercomputers (**Puhti / Mahti / Roihu**).
 The core stack is **JAX + Equinox + ONNX + PySR (JuliaCall)**.

 Instead of Conda/pip environments directly on the parallel filesystem, we use **Tykky** to package the whole Python stack into a single-file container image, avoiding Lustre metadata slowdowns from thousands of small file imports.

+The ML stack lives in its own subtree — `Python/PythonML/` — sitting alongside a sibling `Python/PythonSmartSim/` stack (documented separately), so the two never share `requirements.in`, `envs/`, or update scripts.

 Roihu needs **two separate Tykky environments**: